artalar/reatom/docs/src/pages/packages/async.md

 You could rule the cache behavior by set of optional parameters.

 - **length** - maximum amount of cache records.
 Default is `5`.
 - **staleTime** - the amount of milliseconds after which a cache record will cleanup.
-Default is `5 * 60 * 1000`ms.
+Default is `5 * 60 * 1000`ms which is 5 minutes.
 - **paramsLength** - the number of excepted parameters, which will used as a cache key.
 Default is "all".
 - **isEqual** - check the equality of a cache record and passed params to find the cache.
 Default is `isDeepEqual` from [@reatom/utils](/packages/utils).
 - **paramsToKey** - convert params to a string as a key of the cache map.
 Not used by default, equality check (`isEqual`) is used instead.
 This option is useful if you have a complex object as a params which equality check is too expensive, or you was set large `length` option and want to speed up the cache search.
   > You could import and use [toStringKey](/packages/utils#tostringkey) function from the utils package for this purposes.
-- **swr** - enable "stale while revalidate" pattern.
+- **swr** - enable [stale while revalidate](https://web.dev/stale-while-revalidate/) pattern.
 Default is `true`.
-Allow to run fetch for the fresh data on the background and return the cached data immediately (if exist).
-The SWR fetch will not call `onFulfill` and `dataAtom` updates, it is just a background silent synchronization to speedup a next fetch.
+It allow to run fetch for the fresh data on the background and return the cached data immediately (if exist).
+Success SWR fetch will call `onFulfill` to force new data for `dataAtom`, you could change this behavior by `swr: { shouldFulfill: false }`, in this case the SWR logic is just a background silent synchronization to speedup a next fetch.
-- **withPersist** - `WithPersist` instance from one of the adapter of [@reatom/persist](/packages/persist), check out [@reatom/persist-web-storage](/packages/persist-web-storage)
+- **withPersist** - `WithPersist` instance from one of the adapter of [@reatom/persist](/packages/persist).
+It will used with predefined optimal parameters for internal Map (de)serialization and so on.
+- **ignoreAbort** - define if the effect should be prevented from abort.
+The outer abort strategy is not affected, which means that all hooks and returned promise will behave the same.
+But the effect execution could be continued even if abort appears, to save the result in the cache.
+Default is `true`.

 ```ts
 import { reatomAsync, withDataAtom, withCache } from '@reatom/async'